-We may give the information to the Department of Justice and to other Federal agencies, as provided by law.
+We may give the information to the Department of Justice and to other federal agencies, as provided by law.
 We may also give it to cities, states, the District of Columbia, and U.S. commonwealths or possessions to carry out their tax laws.
 And we may give it to certain foreign governments under tax treaties they have with the United States.
-We may also disclose this information to Federal, state, or local agencies that investigate or respond to acts or threats of terrorism or participate in intelligence or counterintelligence activities concerning terrorism.
+We may also disclose this information to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.